vdreamingb/taskApp/readme.md

 7. React Modal – for creating modal dialogs and pop-ups.

 8. React Query – manages server state and API data fetching efficiently.

+---

+## Tech Stack Used in Backend

+1. SpringBoot - provides a production-ready, opinionated framework for building Java-based web applications quickly.
+2. Spring Security - ensures secure authentication and authorization for users.
+3. Spring Data JPA - simplifies database interaction using the Java Persistence API (JPA).
+4. Validation - ensures that incoming data (e.g., from API requests) meets specific rules and constraints.

+---

+## Database

+### PostgreSQL
+* Relational database used for persistent data storage.

+#### Advantages:
+* Runs inside a Docker container for consistent development environments.
+* Flyway (optional but recommended)
+  * Used for version control of database schema.
+  * Makes database migrations easy and traceable.

+---

+## Testing

+### JUnit & Mockito
+* Frameworks for writing unit and integration tests.
+* Ensures reliability and stability of backend logic.

+---

+## Containerization

+### Docker
+* Used to containerize both the application and database.
+* Simplifies deployment and ensures environment consistency.

+---

+### 📘 OpenAPI / Swagger

+#### Purpose: Provides automatic and interactive API documentation for the backend.

+##### How it helps:
+* Automatically generates a web-based UI where developers can explore and test API endpoints directly from the browser.
+* Displays available routes, request parameters, and response formats clearly.
+* Simplifies integration with frontend or third-party services by offering a standardized API contract.

+##### Implementation:
+* Integrated using the ```springdoc-openapi``` library in Spring Boot.

+After starting the backend, you can usually access the Swagger UI at: ```/swagger-ui.html```

+#### Benefits:

+* Improves developer experience and collaboration.
+* Keeps API documentation always in sync with the codebase.
+* Makes debugging and testing endpoints much faster.